 4. Miles & Miles Of Unspoiled Beach In Nicaragua

-Located on the Pacific coast of Nicaragua, Hacienda & Ecolodge Morgan’s Rock sits on the edge of a 4,000 acre expanse of Nicaraguan jungle and on the shores of the most idyllic golden sand beach.
-In this private protected reserve you can enjoy this private beach bordered by unspoilt lush jungle, along with all its associated wildlife.
+Located on the Pacific coast of Nicaragua, Hacienda & Ecolodge Morgan’s Rock sits on the edge of a 4,000-acre expanse of Nicaraguan jungle and on the shores of the most idyllic golden sand beach.
+In this private protected reserve, you can enjoy this private beach bordered by unspoiled lush jungle, along with all its associated wildlife.

 Fifteen exquisite bungalows, constructed of natural materials are tucked gracefully into the jungle (nearly all of these bungalows boast a gorgeous view of the hacienda’s private beach).
-Set into the treetops, each three-sided bungalow is perched on a cliff 30-100 feet over the private beach and cove, just across a 50 yard jungle suspension bridge.
-The balcony is a highlight, with a queen size day bed suspended by thick marine rope.
-Enjoy a morning coffee, a glass of wine with the sunset, or a well deserved nap in your day bed while soaking in stunning vistas and unparalleled wildlife.
+Set into the treetops, each three-sided bungalow is perched on a cliff 30-100 feet over the private beach and cove, just across a 50-yard jungle suspension bridge.
+The balcony is a highlight, with a queen size day bed suspended by a thick marine rope.
+Enjoy a morning coffee, a glass of wine with the sunset, or a well-deserved nap in your day bed while soaking in stunning vistas and unparalleled wildlife.
 Expect to see howler monkeys, languorous sloths hanging from the trees, and a variety of vibrant tropical birds.

 You may also be interested in my top 5 best romantic, honeymoon style overwater villas in the Caribbean.